 Parking is limited on the school site.
 For those who have appointments to visit the school, access is via East Street; visitors should use the intercom in front of the gates to contact Reception.
 All visitors must sign in and out at Reception.
 All other spaces are for staff.
-Unfortunately the school is unable to provide spaces for parents dropping off students.
-Parents are asked to show due care in the vicinity.
+The school is unable to provide spaces for parents dropping off students and parents are asked to show due care in the vicinity.
 Please do not park or drop students off at the front of the school on London Road or in East Street where there are double yellow lines.
 This causes great inconvenience to those who live there and could result in clamping or fines.
 Please be aware that parking meters operate in the majority of the roads in the vicinity of the school.
+Please see the Visitor Safeguarding information here.

-STUDENT LIFE
+STUDENT LIFE AND PERSONAL DEVELOPMENT